xrettle/WFGY/README.md

 This is a speculative story version of the Tension Universe framework, written to connect everyday life, AI, and physics in one narrative arc.

-For more chronicles in the same setting – including matching Story, Science, and FAQ views – you can browse:
+For more chronicles in the same setting, including matching Story, Science, and FAQ views, you can browse:

 * [TensionUniverse · Chronicles index](https://github.com/onestardao/WFGY/blob/main/TensionUniverse/Chronicles/README.md)